daiz93/daiz93/README.md

 - 🌱 I’m currently learning **REACT JS and PYTHON Coding**

-- 👨‍💻 My portfolio is o building, But you can see my web site here [https://africa-services.net/](https://africa-services.net/)
+- 👨‍💻 My portfolio is on building, But you can see my web site here [https://africa-services.net/](https://africa-services.net/)

 - 💬 Ask me about **ASP.NET CORE or Probleme solving**